Failed state: State development through war-making

 Tilly summarized this linkage in the famous phrase: "War made the state, and the state made war."

 Similarly, Herbst (1990) added that a war might be the only chance to strengthen an extraction capability since it forced rulers to risk their political lives for extra revenue and forced subjects to consent to pay more tax.
-It is also important for state development in that the increased revenue would not return to its original level even after the end of wars.
+It is also important for state development because the increased revenue would not return to its original level even after the wars end.
 Contrary to European states, however, he also pointed out that most Third World states lacked external threats and had not waged interstate wars, implying that these states are unlikely to take similar steps in the future.